 - 1.1 The Licensing Act 2003 requires licensing authorities to publish a "statement of licensing policy" every five years, which sets out how they intend to exercise their functions.
 The policy sets out a general approach to making licensing decisions.
 Each application will be considered on its own individual merits.
 The discretion of the licensing authority in relation to applications is only used if relevant representations are made

 - 1.2 The Policy relates to all those licensing activities identified as falling within the provisions of the Act (Part 1 Section 1) namely:

 - Retail sale of alcohol;

-- Supply of alcohol to club members:
+- Supply of alcohol to club members;

-- The supply of hot food and/or drink from any premises between 11 p.m. and 5 a.m.:
+- The supply of hot food and/or drink from any premises between 11 p.m. and 5 a.m.;

 - Provision of "Regulated Entertainment" to the public, to club members or with a view to profit.
 "Regulated Entertainment" is defined as:

 - A performance of a play

 - An exhibition of a film;

 - An indoor sporting event;

 - Boxing or wrestling entertainment;

 - A performance of live music;

 - Any playing of recorded music;

 - A performance of dance;

-- Provision of facilities for making music;

-- Provision of facilities for dancing.

 - 1.3 The Legislative Reform (Entertainment Licensing) Order 2014 and the Deregulation Act 2015 provide significant exemptions to some of the activities.
 These include licensed premises music exemptions.

 - 1.4 The licensing authority has a duty under the Act to carry out its functions with a view to promoting the four licensing objectives, which are:

 - Prevention of crime and disorder

 - Public safety

 - Prevention of public nuisance

 - Protection of children from harm

 - 1.5 The Licensing Authority must also have regard to this Statement of Licensing Policy and any statutory guidance issued by the Secretary of State.
 That does not mean that it has to follow the policy and guidance slavishly.
 It can depart from it if, it has properly taken it into account, it has good reason to do so and where it is appropriate to do so to promote one or more of the licensing objectives.

-- 1.6 In promoting the licensing objectives the licensing authority has a number of key aims and purposes which should be principal aims for everyone involved in licensing work and are therefore integral to the Policy.
+- 1.6 In promoting the licensing objectives, the licensing authority has a number of key aims and purposes which should be principal aims for everyone involved in licensing work and are therefore integral to the Policy.
 They include: - 1.
 Protecting the public and local residents from crime, anti-social behaviour and noise nuisance caused by irresponsible licensed premises; - 2.
 Giving the police, licensing officers and responsible authorities the powers they need to effectively manage and police the night-time economy and take action against those premises that are causing problems; - 3.
 Recognising the important role which licensed premises play in our local communities and economy by minimizing the regulatory burden on business, encouraging innovation and supporting responsible premises; - 4.
 Providing a regulatory framework for alcohol which reflects the needs of local communities and empowers local authorities to make and enforce decisions about the most appropriate licensing strategies for their local area; and - 5.
-Encouraging greater community involvement in licensing decisions and giving local residents the opportunity to have their say regarding licensing decisions that may impact upon them.
+Encouraging greater community involvement in licensing decisions and giving local residents the opportunity to have their say regarding licensing decisions that may impact upon them. - 1.7 Whilst promotion of public health is not a specifically cited licensing objective as set out in the Act, we would seek to encourage and support where appropriate, any voluntary initiatives that premises may wish to adopt to help reduce alcohol harm within our communities.